adithyarao3103/Visitor-Counter/readme.md

 ![default](https://visitor-counter-adithyarao3103.vercel.app/show?name=test-counter&theme=defaul&text=Custom%20Text)

+### `/increment?name=countername`

+Increments the counter `countername` by 1.
+This will also return the SVG of the counter, to be used in places where you need to increment and show the count in the same place.

+Use this route in a hidden iframe if you want to only increment the counter and not display it.

 ## How to use

 1. Clone this repository and deploy your own instance on Vercel (The project is made to be deployed on Vercel, the free plan is enough).